Paths of Peace

 The mountain Kleiner Pal (Plöckenpass) was a war zone in World War I between Italy and Austria-Hungary (1915-1917).
 The friends of the Dolomites are working here as volunteers to reconstruct old trails, as well as excavate and reconstruct historical sites into an impressive Open Air Museum.

 Type of Work: Clearing and maintaining, as well as marking the existing trails; applying wood varnish protector to wooden structures; mounting or placement of information plates; excavation and clearance of war time trenches and shelters (caverns) as well as reconstructing collapsed rock walls.
-The work will be hard, but useful and very important.
+The work will be hard and mostly physical, but useful and very important for the maintenance of the site.
+Due to the weather condition it might happen that it is not possible to work outside, this should be considered.
+During the weekends you will have free time to spend on museum visits, hiking, going to a swimming pool or just having a relax time.

-Accommodation: The first night you will be accommodated in the base camp dormitories (1,275 meters).
-From Monday to Friday accommodation will be in the mountain camp (1,800 meters) in a cabin dormitory.
-Showers are limited to the weekend.
+Unterkunft: The first night you will be accommodated in the base camp dormitories (1,275 meters).
+From Monday to Friday accommodation will be in the mountain camp (1,800 meters) in a cabin dormitory (shelter).
+Hot showers are limited to the weekend but it is possible to heat water for showering in the mountain camp.
 Wholesome freshly cooked food (including meat) will be served in the work camp.
+Vegetarian diet will be considered but should communicated in advance.

-Language: Camp language will be English, however there will be volunteers from the "Friends of the Dolomites" speaking German and Italian.
+Sprache: Camp language will be English, however there will be volunteers from the "Friends of the Dolomites" speaking only German and Italian.

-Requirements: We kindly request a letter of introduction mentioning what inspired or motivated you to volunteer with us, as well as some of your qualifications and mountain environment experience that you can contribute.
+Anforderungen: We kindly request a letter of introduction mentioning what inspired or motivated you to volunteer with us, as well as some of your qualifications and mountain environment experience that you can contribute.
+It´s essential to be able to work on mountain construction sites, to be in good physical condition and be sure-footed on rocky and uneven terrain also cause hiking is needed to reach the camp

 Approximate Location: Since 1983, the “Friends of the Dolomites” have been most active around the Plöckenpass area in the border region between Austria and Italy.
 The beautiful mountain landscape of the Carnic Ridge creates a marvellous scenery to show visitors the soldier’s frontline environment in which such senseless suffering and hardship took place.